AGRINFO AGRINFO logo

 Two categories of NGT plants

-Category 1 NGT plants/products
+Category 1 NGT plants and products

-Products of category 1 NGT plants can only be placed for the first time on the EU market following a verification procedure that checks the status of the plant/product, including its equivalence to conventionally bred plants, and does not involve risk assessment and risk management.
-Annex I of the proposed Regulation sets out a list of criteria that determine whether NGT plants can be considered equivalent.
-The Commission will establish a public database that lists decisions on the status of category 1 NGT plants.
+Products of NGT-1 plants placed on the EU market for the first time must undergo a verification procedure that checks the status of the plant/product, including its equivalence to conventionally bred plants.
+This procedure does not involve risk assessment or risk management.
+The European Commission plans to establish a public database that lists decisions on the status of NGT-1 plants.

-Category 2 NGT plants/products
+Category 2 NGT plants and products

 NGT plants that are not equivalent to those produced by conventional breeding must be risk-assessed and authorised under GMO legislation.
-The proposal provides some flexibility around risk assessment requirements to take into account the wide variety of NGT plants.
+The Regulation provides some flexibility around risk assessment requirements to take into account the wide variety of NGT plants.

 Organic production